 The three male body types are the endomorph, the mesomorph, and the ectomorph.
 Endomorphs are stockier and chubbier, mesomorphs are broader and more muscular, and ectomorphs are thinner and leaner.

 Or that’s what people say, anyway.
-Is it true that men can be split into those three body types?
 Men do have varying heights and bone structures.
-That’s an uncontroversial fact.
-But do these traits combine together to form distinct body types?
+But do these traits combine together to form the three male body types?

 The History & Controversy of Male Body Types

-In the 1940’s a psychologist named William Herbert Sheldon began his body type research by sorting men into three body type categories that he called somatotypes:
+In the 1940s a psychologist named William Herbert Sheldon sorted men into three distinct body types.
+He called these male body types somatotypes:

-- Endomorph: Men with a sturdy, rounder bone structure: wider hips, stocky limbs, and a barrel-shaped ribcage.
+- Endomorphs: Men with a sturdy, rounder bone structure: wider hips, stocky limbs, and a barrel-shaped ribcage.

-- Mesomorph: Men with a broader, more triangular bone structure: narrower hips and broader shoulders.
+- Mesomorphs: Men with a broader, more triangular bone structure: narrower hips and broader shoulders.

-- Ectomorph: Men with a slighter, more rectangular bone structure: longer limbs, thinner bones, and a flatter ribcage.
+- Ectomorphs: Men with a slighter, more rectangular bone structure: longer limbs, thinner bones, and a flatter ribcage.

-So far, these body types probably don’t sound too radical.
+So far, these body types aren’t too radical.
 You’ve surely noticed that different people are, well, different.
-People have different muscle shapes, insertions, bone lengths, bone shapes, types of hips, they came in all kinds of shapes and sizes, and can be different in a million different ways.
+People come in all kinds of shapes and sizes.
 That’s not in dispute.

-However, Sheldon went behind that.
+However, Sheldon went far beyond analyzing physical traits.
 He organized men into these three body types so that he could then make assumptions about their personality types.
 For example, he thought that:

 Not surprisingly, Sheldon was then accused of just rattling off common stereotypes.
-A 1989 study by Ryckman et al found that we have a natural inclination to assume that fat people spend too much time eating and too little time moving, that fit people are more confident and capable, and that skinny people must be intellectuals who get lost in their heads and forget to eat.
+A 1989 study by Ryckman et al found that we tend to assume that fat people spend too much time eating and too little time moving, that fit people are more confident and capable, and that skinny people must be intellectuals who forget to eat.